ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 * In general, no branches in the loop, no if/else/switch

 This is not universally true, there are cases where branches can actually be vectorized, we will expand this in the next section.
+And in the case of SVE/SVE2 on Arm, predicates will actually make this easier and remove or minimize these limitations at least in some cases.
+There is currently work in progress on the compiler front to enable the use of predicates in such loops.
+We will probably return with a new LP to explain SVE/SVE2 autovectorization and predicates in more depth.

 * Only inner-most loops will be vectorized.